Here's All You Need to Know About Pulmonary Function Testing

 If your actual FEV1 is less than 80% of your predicted FEV1, you are considered to have airflow obstruction.
-And your lung function will be considered to be 80%.

 If you happen to be a hardluck asthmatic as I was as a kid, and your FEV1 is 35%, then you are considered to have a 35% lung function.

 So that's the first component of asthma.

 After you do your initial sequence of tests, you will take a breathing treatment with the bronchodilator of your doctor's choice.

 If your FEV1 increases by 10-15% within 15 minutes following a bronchodilator, this is indicative of airflow obstruction that is reversible.

 If you have obstruction and reversibility, there's a good likelihood you have asthma.

 And if these improve following bronchodilator therapy you have the reversibility factor.

 PFT results are normal, he may have you undergo bronchial provocation (also called a challenge test).
 This is where the RT will try to cause you to have an asthma attack.

 If you do this and your FEV1 is now less than 80% of your predicted, and this is reversible after using a bronchodilator, you may have asthma.